qualitylab-marco-ie/sypp/README.md

 - Raspberry Pi (any model with GPIO support)
 - Flow sensors
 - Relay module (active-low)
-- Pumps or solenoid valves
+- Pumps or SOLENOID enoid valves
 - External power supply for pumps/valves
 - Pull-up resistors (if not using internal pull-up)